Enormous Squid Washes Up On New Zealand Beach, Pictures Of 14-Foot Creature Go Viral

 The Sun wrote that the Aplin brothers’ discovery makes it the second largest squid sighting in New Zealand, ranking behind a 17-foot-long colossal squid which is preserved at the Te Papa national museum.
 According to the museum’s website, this exhibit is currently closed, but is scheduled to reopen sometime in 2019.

-The New Zealand giant squid sighting is also noteworthy in the light of a previous sighting in 2017, where a man claimed to have spotted a 49-foot-long giant squid washed up on Seram Island in Indonesia, according to the Inquisitr.
+The New Zealand giant squid sighting is also noteworthy in light of a previous sighting in 2017, where a man claimed to have spotted a 49-foot-long giant squid washed up on Seram Island in Indonesia, according to the Inquisitr.
 While this sighting had similarly gone viral, subsequent reports confirmed that the animal was actually a beached whale.